Public Service Loan Forgiveness (PSLF) program

 What is the PSLF program?

-Public Service Loan Forgiveness (PSLF) is a federal program that forgives the remaining balance on Direct loans for public service employees after they have made 120 qualifying monthly payments (approximately 10 years) under a qualifying repayment plan while working full time for an eligible public employer, such as a state agency, public higher education institution, or educational service district or school district.
+Public Service Loan Forgiveness (PSLF) is a federal program that forgives the remaining balance on Direct loans for public service employees after they have made 120 qualifying monthly payments (approximately 10 years) under a qualifying repayment plan while working full time for an eligible public service employer.

-In March 2022, in response to the student loan debt crisis facing the country, the state Legislature passed legislation to raise awareness and remove barriers for public service employees to access the PSLF program (RCW 28B.77.009RCW 43.41.425, RCW 41.04.045, and RCW 41.04.055).
+In March 2022, in response to the student loan debt crisis facing the country, the state Legislature passed legislation to raise awareness and remove barriers for public service employees to access the PSLF program.
+This legislation was built upon in March 2024.
+All guidance and information on this webpage reflects current PSLF program requirements.
 While the PSLF program is a key benefit of public service employment, many people who qualify for the program do not access it.

-Employers should help their employees access the program by sharing the PSLF eligibility letters below and by helping them complete the employment certification portion of the PSLF form.
+Washington state agency employers are required to help their employees access the program by sharing the PSLF eligibility letters below and by completing the employment certification portion of the PSLF form for employees who request it.
+For the purposes of the PSLF program requirements (RCW 28B.77.009, RCW 43.41.425, RCW 41.04.045, and RCW 41.04.055), Washington state agencies include the following:

 PSLF eligibility letter templates